stephenjohnlimb/boot/README.md

 - Circular Buffer
 - Data Splitter
 - Anagram Detector

+I've added a little [example of memoization](src/main/java/com/tinker/memoization) and also some examples of how to refactor to 'separate concerns', to make the memoization a reusable generic class.

+The example is from a Lambdas book on Java Functional programming, but I've done the refactoring in stages so that it is a bit easier to see how to get from one implementation to another.

 ### Spring
 Used [Spring initializr](https://start.spring.io/) to create a simple app, could have used a maven archetype, or just done it all by hand.